 Seven league contests

 Six league contests

 Five league contests

 Four league contests

 Three league contests

 Two league contests

-- Best five results from six contests
+- Best five results from seven contests

 Best four results from five contests

-Best three results from four contests
+- Best three results from four contests

-Best two results from two contests
+- Best two results from two contests

+- Two results from two contests

-Two results from two contests
+- Two results from two contests

 - (b) A competitor who does not compete in a league contest will be assigned a score of 0.0 league points for that contest. - (c) A maximum of seven (7) and a minimum of four (4) league contests will be scheduled with a single reserve date.
-The reserve date will be invoked when one of the scheduled league contests fails to meet the requirements of 7.9.2.1.3.
+The reserve date will be invoked when one of the scheduled league contests fails to meet the requirements of 7.9.2.1.3. - (d) An additional reserve date may be added in the event the BMFA Nationals are cancelled or abandoned due to bad weather.